Featured image of post How I Handle Backups: Linux to TrueNAS with Restic

 sudo mkdir -p /etc/systemd/creds

-# Add a space before the command - won't be logged in history
+# Add space before command - won't be logged in history

 echo "your-aws-access-key" | sudo systemd-creds encrypt --name=aws-access-key-id - /etc/systemd/creds/aws-access-key-id.cred